PrefectHQ/prefect/docs/core/concepts/results.md

 Results represent Prefect Task outputs.
 In particular, anytime a Task runs, its output is encapsulated in a `Result` object.
-This object retains information about what the data is and how to "handle" it if it needs to be saved / retrieved at a later time (for example, if this Task requests for its outputs to be cached or checkpointed).
+This object retains information about what the data is and how to "handle" it if it needs to be saved / retrieved at a later time (for example, if this Task requests for its outputs to be cached or checkpointed - learn more about the differences in [Persistence and Caching](persistence.md)).

 An instantiated Result object has the following attributes: